Albany's Sudsy Past: A History of Beer in the Capital City

 Local beer blogger Craig Gravina and his partner Alan McLeod have been working to recreate the historic Albany Ale, and you can read about their journey on albanyaleproject.com.

-This boom in beer can be partially attributed to the farm brewery law that went into effect in 2013, which allows craft breweries that use ingredients grown in New York to conduct onsite tastings, open restaurants, engage in self-distribution, and open up to a total of five no-fee, off-site branch stores anywhere in the state.
+This boom in beer can be partially attributed to the farm brewery law that went into effect in 2013, which allows craft breweries that use ingredients grown in New York to conduct onsite tastings, open restaurants, engage in self-distribution, and open up to a total of five off-site branch offices anywhere in the state.

 - Beeradvocate: Albany, New York: America's Forgotten Beer City